onflow/cadence/docs/language.md

    The type `T` must be a supertype of the type of the copied structure.
    If it is not, the function returns `nil`.
-   The given type must not necessarily be exactly the same as the type of the copied structure structure.
+   The given type must not necessarily be exactly the same as the type of the copied structure.

    The path must be a storage path, i.e., only the domain `storage` is allowed.